Nebelwespe/QA4/README.md

 RECIPIENT_EMAIL=EMAILYOUWANTTOSENDITTO

+**Important:** *Delete any previously generated __pycache__ folder first before changing the .env file.
+You need it to be fully updated for this to work.

 4. Then run pip install -r requirements.txt in command terminal to install the requirements for this project.
 This may require you to type "cmd" into the search bar of this folder to access requirements.txt.